douglasdavis/numpydoc.el/README.md

   <dd>
-  If true you will be prompted to enter a short description and long description, a description for each function argument, and a description of the return if a return type hint is provided.
+  If true you will be prompted to enter a short description and long description, a description for each function argument, and a description for the return (if a return type hint is provided).
   </dd>
   <dt>numpydoc-quote-char</dt>
   <dd>
-  Python quote character to use (default is double quote, the default from the black formatting tool).
+  Quote character to use (default is double quote, which is inspired by black formatting tool).
   </dd>
   <dt>numpydoc-insert-examples-block</dt>
   <dd>